yannickseurin/crypto-book/src/cryptographic-notions/polynomial-commitment-schemes.md

 ### Efficiency

 DL-KZG commitments are extremely succinct and rather cheap to verify: a commitment and a proof take one elliptic curve point each (e.g., 48 bytes when using BLS12-381) and verifying an opening essentially takes two pairings.
-In case one has to verify many openings for the same commitment, the verification equation $\eqref{1}$ can be equivalently written
+In case one has to verify many openings for the same commitment, the verification equation {{eqref: dlkzg_verif}} can be equivalently written
 \[
  e(C, G_2) = e(G_1, G_2)^v e(\Pi, \tau G_2 - u G_2),
 \]